This award was generously supported by an Anonymous donor. _

 Tony Marsh is a ceramicist whose artistic pursuit has focused on the non-utilitarian ceramic vessel for the last 30 years.
 Marsh is equally devoted to being an artist as well as an educator.
-His work is in several private and permanent museum collections around the world, included among them are Metropolitan Museum of Art, NY; Museum of Art and Design, NY; Los Angeles County Museum of Art; Oakland Museum of Art; Gardiner Museum of Art, Toronto; and Museum of Fine Arts, Houston.
+His work is in several private and permanent museum collections around the world, included among them are the Metropolitan Museum of Art, New York; the Museum of Art and Design, New York; the Los Angeles County Museum of Art; the Oakland Museum of Art; the Gardiner Museum of Art, Toronto; and the Museum of Fine Arts Houston.

-Marsh is the son of Mary Burr, a former dancer for American Ballet Theater and a performer on Broadway, and Donald Marsh, a novelist and poet.
-He earned a BFA in Ceramic Art at California State University, Long Beach and an MFA at Alfred University in New York.
-In between, Marsh spent three years in Mashiko, Japan at the workshop of Tatsuzo Shimaoka, who was designated to be a “Living National Treasure.”
-For the last 25 years, Marsh has served as the Program Chair of the Ceramics Program at California State University, Long Beach.
+Marsh is the son of artists Mary Burr, a former dancer for American Ballet Theater and a performer on Broadway, and Donald Marsh, a novelist and poet.
+He earned a BFA in Ceramic Art at California State University Long Beach and an MFA at Alfred University in New York.
+In between, Marsh spent 3 years in Mashiko, Japan at the workshop of Tatsuzo Shimaoka, who was designated a “Living National Treasure.”

 Marsh is the Program Chair of the Ceramics Program at California State University, Long Beach, which he has chaired for the last 25 years.